HekpoMaH/algorithmic-concepts-reasoning/README.md

 ### BFS and parallel coloring

+The scripts for BFS and parallel coloring are in the `algos` folder.

 Training ***one*** seed is achieved via the `train.py`. `train.py` serialises the weights of the model every 10 epochs in the `algos/serialised_models` directory, which is automatically created the first time you attempt to train